Android-for-Python/Common-Gestures-Example/README.md

 Two finger pinch/spread uses the cursor location as focus.
 Note that the cursor may move significantly during a pinch/spread.

-A two finger vertical move is interpretd by a touch pad as a mouse wheel event.
+A two finger vertical move is interpreted by a touch pad as a mouse wheel event.

 ### Mac